-This is risk that the Bank wittingly or unwittingly helps parties to perpetrate or further illegal activity through the Bank, resulting in breach of regulations, potential fraud, customer detriment and reputational damage.
+Financial crime risk is the risk that our product and services are used in connection with financial crime including fraud, money laundering, terrorist financing, bribery and corruption, and tax evasion.
 The Bank performs enhanced staff screening and due diligence checks during onboarding of employees and new customers.
 Second line risk and compliance reviews are conducted to test adherence to policies and procedures.